Big Game Season Structure

 It would be a travesty for residents to live in a state where we are unable to purchase a general elk or deer tag otc.
 Please preserve the privilege of residents to purchase elk tags otc.

-Matt Condon 5 months ago
+Matt Condon about 1 year ago

 I believe we should rock the A6/R6.
 I would also say the A5/R5 combo would work well.
 The fact of the matter is that the days of having a quality OTC elk hunt are coming to an end.
 We can point the finger all we want ( cough cough… influencers/podcasters.) but, the bottom line is something needs to change.
 Let’s take care of the residents like literally all the other western states do.